 This report now includes a measure of performance for TfL Rail and London Overground, 'Cancellations and Significant Lateness'.
-Both of these TOCs generally perform well compared to other London and South East TOCs.
+Both of these Train Operating Companies (TOCs) generally perform well compared to other London and South East TOCs.

 However, we remain concerned about the performance of London Streets.
-Given rising traffic volumes, there is serious concern about the impact of increased congestion now and in the future.
-We note the small upturn in bus service speeds and the good reliability figure, but congestion is significantly impacting on bus service performance and passengers.
+Given rising traffic volumes, road works and the potential loss of bus priority to accommodate cycle lanes, there is serious concern about the impact of increased congestion now and in the future.
+We note bus service speeds have stabilised and the good reliability figures, but congestion is significantly impacting on bus passenger journey times that in turn is leading to lower bus ridership.